sparkfun/SparkFun_Thing_Plus_ESP32_C6/docs/hardware_assembly.md

 ## Basic USB Assembly

 Basic assembly of the Thing Plus ESP32-C only requires a USB-C cable connecting the board to a computer.
-Just plug the cable into the USB-C connector like the photo below shows and move on to the Software Setup section.
+Just plug the cable into the USB-C connector like the photo below shows and you should see the RGB LED cycling through rainbow colors.
+From here, we can move on to installing the espressif boards package in Arduino and uploading code.

 <figure markdown>
 [![Photo of simple USB assembly.](./assets/img/Thing_Plus_C6-USB_Assembly.jpg){ width="600"}](./assets/img/Thing_Plus_C6-USB_Assembly.jpg "Click to enlarge")